Technical Advisory Committee on Science and Knowledge: Membership

 -

-Dr. Kevin Hanna grew up on his family's ranch in the southern interior of British Columbia (BC).
+Dr. Kevin Hanna grew up on his family's ranch in the southern interior of British Columbia.
 He is an alumnus of the University of British Columbia (UBC) and the University of Toronto, where he obtained his PhD.
-Dr Hanna teaches natural resources management and environmental assessment, and leads the Centre for Environmental Assessment Research at UBC's Okanagan Campus.
+Dr. Hanna teaches natural resources management and environmental assessment, and leads the Centre for Environmental Assessment Research at UBC's Okanagan Campus.
 He is also an Associate Member of the Faculty of Forestry.
 Dr. Hanna has served on the BC government's Environmental Assessment Advisory Committee, and the province's Environmental Assessment Implementation Committee.
-His research centres on integrated approaches to natural resources management, impact assessment, and energy systems and resources.
-In addition to many peer-reviewed papers, he has published four books, including Environmental Impact Assessment: Practice and Participation (Oxford University Press).
+His research focuses on integrated natural resources management, impact assessment, and energy systems and resources.
+In addition to many peer-reviewed papers, he has published five books, including The Routledge Handbook of Environmental Impact Assessment.

 -